laravel-ja/ja-docs-11.x/original-en/testing.md

 <a name="the-env-testing-environment-file"></a>
 #### The `.env.testing` Environment File

 In addition, you may create a `.env.testing` file in the root of your project.
-This file will be used instead of the `.env` file when running PHPUnit tests or executing Artisan commands with the `--env=testing` option.
+This file will be used instead of the `.env` file when running Pest and PHPUnit tests or executing Artisan commands with the `--env=testing` option.

-<a name="the-creates-application-trait"></a>
-#### The `CreatesApplication` Trait

-Laravel includes a `CreatesApplication` trait that is applied to your application's base `TestCase` class.
-This trait contains a `createApplication` method that bootstraps the Laravel application before running your tests.
-It's important that you leave this trait at its original location as some features, such as Laravel's parallel testing feature, depend on it.

 <a name="creating-tests"></a>
 ## Creating Tests